+- 4. Implement Complete Streets appropriate to the context of the roadway.
+This goal has seen Significant Progress in terms of Policy.
+Most Solano jurisdictions have Complete Streets incorporated into their General Plan, Zoning Ordinance, or have a resolution committing to Complete Streets implementation.
+This means new development proposals have the opportunity to fully incorporate Complete Streets standards.
+No jurisdictions in Solano County have chosen to adopt a Complete Streets Plan that designates specific locations to implement Complete Streets improvements.
+Implementing this goal will be an ongoing activity for the County.
 Preliminary Proposal in terms of implementation.
-Complete Streets features have been incorporated into the construction of roadways such as Military West, Wilson Avenue, Suisun Parkway and Jepson Parkway.
-Most Routes of Regional Significance were constructed before Complete Street became a requirement, and require some sort of retrofit to properly accommodate all forms of transportation.
-Jurisdictions have typically not updated their standard specifications to include a complete streets standards.

-19. Improve system efficiency through technology prior to adding lanes.
+Complete Streets features have been incorporated into the construction of roadways such as Military West (Benicia), Wilson Avenue (Vallejo), Suisun Parkway (Solano County) and Jepson Parkway (Fairfield/Vacaville).
+Most Routes of Regional Significance were constructed before Complete Streets became a requirement, and require some sort of retrofit to properly accommodate all forms of transportation.
+Jurisdictions have typically not updated their standard specifications to include Complete Streets standards.
+Typically, such projects are implemented on a case-by-case basis. - Improve system efficiency through technology prior to adding lanes.
 Significant Progress.
 In 2010 the STA adopted the Solano Highways Operations Plan.
 This Plan identified ITS strategies to improve operations along the I-80 corridor through lower cost capital investments.

-Implementation of the Plan has been on-going through the investments of Ramp Metering from Fairfield through Vacaville.
+Implementation of the Plan has been ongoing through the recent installation of Ramp Metering on I-80 in Fairfield and Vacaville.
 Further, pavement detection loops along I-80 were installed as part of the major roadway rehabilitation work that was completed.
-Recently MTC is developing a Managed Lanes Implementation Plan (MLIP) that will link transit through the corridor to increase through put.
+MTC is developing a Managed

+Lanes Implementation Plan (MLIP) that will link transit through the corridor to increase throughput.

-20. Identify and preserve needed rights of way for future transportation projects.
+6. Identify and preserve needed rights of way for future transportation projects.
 Significant Progress for four projects.
-Right-of-Way has been identified and/or set aside for the Jepson Parkway, North Connector, Vaca Valley Parkway and I-80/I-680/SR-12 projects.
+Right-of-Way has been identified and/or set aside for the Jepson Parkway, North Connector, Vaca Valley Parkway and I-80/I-680/SR 12 projects.

 Preliminary Proposal for other projects.
-Even though this is a Goal in the adopted Solano CTP - Arterials, Highways and Freeways element, no specific steps have been taken to implement this Goal for projects aside from those listed above.
-However, the 1-80/1-680/SR-12 Interchange environmental Document has been completed, that can serve as the basis for land development restrictions within the identified foot print of the project.
+Even though this is a Goal in the adopted Solano CTP - AHF element, no specific steps have been taken to implement this Goal for projects aside from those listed above.
+However, the I-80/I-680/SR 12 Interchange Environmental Document has been completed, and can serve as guidance for land development within the identified foot print of the project.

-21. Prepare and periodically update corridor studies to identify and prioritize specific projects.
+7. Prepare and periodically update corridor studies to identify and prioritize specific projects.
 This goal has seen Significant Progress.
-Corridor plans have been completed for I-80, -680 and -780: SRs 12 and 113; and some corridor planning work has been done for SR 29.
-Planning work is underway for SR 37.
-The only major roadway lacking recent corridor planning is I-505, and the conditions and volumes on I-505 place this route on a low priority for a corridor study; the existing Caltrans Interstate 505 Corridor Plan is sufficient at this time.
+Corridor plans have been completed for I-80, I-680 and I-780; SRs 12 and 113; and some corridor planning work has been done for SR 29.
+Significant planning work is ongoing for the SR-37 corridor.
+The only major roadway lacking recent corridor planning is I-505.
+The conditions and volumes on I-505 place this route on a low priority for a corridor study, and as such the existing Caltrans Interstate 505 Corridor Plan is sufficient at this time.
 Similarly, roadways such as SRs 84, 128 and 220 are adequately covered by Caltrans documents, and do not require additional work by STA.
 A schedule or set of conditions to trigger updates of these plans has not been developed.
 Staff is recommending that each corridor plan be reviewed for minor updates every five years to update traffic volumes and the status of implementation with a more detailed update every ten years.